What was COP26?

-COP26, the UN Climate Change Conference, is due to take place in Glasgow from 31 October to 12 November 2021.
-This is set to be the biggest global summit ever hosted in the UK.
-It is a significant milestone in the UK's push towards achieving its 'net zero' carbon target by 2050.
+COP26, the UN Climate Change Conference, took place in Glasgow from 31 October to 12 November 2021.
+This was the biggest global summit ever hosted to date in the UK.
+It was a significant milestone in the UK's push towards achieving its 'net zero' carbon target by 2050.

 Leading role in tackling climate change